 - Application Materials

-- Continuing Review: Materials required for submission for convened or expedited continuing review of research are outlined on the Continuing Review checklists for UIC and Jesse Brown VAMC research located on the UIC OPRS website.
+- Materials required for submission are outlined on the Initial Review Checklist, Continuing Review Checklist, and Amendment Checklist and Instructions located on the UIC OPRS website.

 - Convened Meeting Schedule

-- Each of the four (4) IRBs meets twice monthly, except when there is a lack of submissions, the meeting falls within a UIC- or VA -mandated holiday or a quorum is not available.
+- In general each of the IRBs meet twice monthly with the exception of CHAIRb which meets monthly.
+Meetings may be cancelled if there is a lack of submissions or quorum, or if the meeting falls within a UIC-mandated holiday.
 Whenever possible, cancelled meeting are re-scheduled.
-Schedules for the board meetings are posted on the UIC OPRS website.
+Schedules for the board meetings are posted on the UIC OPRS website or the CHAIRb Portal.

-- The IRB Chair in consultation with the Director, OPRS and Executive Chair may convene an IRB to conduct an unscheduled meeting as needed.
+- The Chair in consultation with the OPRS Director may convene an IRB to conduct an unscheduled meeting as needed.
 Examples of reasons for this include but are not limited to: emergency use of an investigational drug or device, treatment IND, humanitarian use device, or sponsor deadline or pending expiration of IRB approval for a protocol of high institutional importance.

 - IRB meetings last until determinations have been made for all items of business on the agenda or until quorum is no longer maintained.

 - Submission deadlines for convened review by the IRB are provided on the OPRS website and typically are two weeks before the meeting.
-Items may be added to the agenda after this date with the approval of the IRB Chair and Director, OPRS, provided adequate time for evaluation exists (generally > 48 hours before the meeting).
+Items may be added to the agenda after this date with the approval of the Chair and OPRS Director provided adequate time for evaluation exists (generally > 48 hours before the meeting).

 - Pre-meeting Review Procedures